roccojiang/roccojiang.github.io/_drafts/arm11.md

 The only algorithm that deviates from this format is the recursive backtrack, which doesn't have `init` and `step` functions since the implementation uses a recursive approach, rather than the iterative approach which allowed step-by-step visualisation for the other algorithms.

-This kind of regularity meant that we could take advantage of [function pointers](https://www.cprogramming.com/tutorial/function-pointers.html) to write some rather elegant code.
+This kind of regularity meant that we could take advantage of [function pointers](https://www.cprogramming.com/tutorial/function-pointers.html) – one of the features of C that I find really cool and elegant.
 If we take a look at `visualiser.h` and `visualiser.c`, we declare three arrays containing function pointers to each algorithm's `init`, `step`, and `run` functions:

 ```c
 typedef void (*InitFuncPtr)(Tile[ROWS][COLS], Player);